Dear John C.

-Dear John C. is an album by American jazz drummer Elvin Jones featuring performances recorded in 1965 for the Impulse! label.
+Dear John C. is an album by American jazz drummer Elvin Jones, recorded in 1965 for the Impulse! label.
 The "John C." mentioned in the title is John Coltrane.
 The album was also released on SACD.
 It features Jones leading a quartet of alto saxophonist Charlie Mariano, pianist Roland Hanna and bassist Richard Davis.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 4 stars stating "The variety from cut to cut is engaging, and there's nothing over the top, even the drumming of Elvin Jones.
+The AllMusic review by Michael G. Nastos stated, "The variety from cut to cut is engaging, and there's nothing over the top, even the drumming of Elvin Jones.
 With the musicality at a high level, Dear John C. needs revisiting by drumming students and jazz fans to note how teamwork, shared values, and held-in-check dynamics benefit the overall quality of music.
 It seems this recording is underrated when over time it should never be.
 Dear John C. is deserving of an excellent rating".